foosel/foosel.github.io/content/posts/2023-01-19-custom-steamdeck-buttons/index.md

 ![The finished two part mold, visibly keyed and interlockable.](./silicone_mold_step7.jpg)

-## Resin time, resin time, do do do do do, resin time
+## Resin time, resin time, do do do do, resin time

 *Wear gloves and a respirator during this!*